-In light of the rapidly growing entrepreneurial “ecosystem” of businesses empowering women and girls worldwide, Dell engaged Verb to create the 2014 Dell Empowering Women Challenge.
+In light of the rapidly growing entrepreneurial ecosystem of businesses empowering women and girls worldwide, Dell engaged Verb to create the Empowering Women Challenge.

 Spotlighting women’s empowerment

-We designed the Dell Empowering Women Challenge as a spotlight, single-issue competition beyond the broader Dell Social Innovation Challenge to source ideas empowering, educating, and creating business opportunities for women and girls worldwide through world-class mentoring, seed funding and invaluable global exposure.
+We designed the Dell Empowering Women Challenge as modular competition to source innovations empowering, educating, and creating business opportunities for women and girls worldwide.

 Exposure to influencers and brands